-16. Buy-back of Shares:
+21. Buy-back of Shares

-Pursuant to the approval of the Board of Directors of the Company, for buy-back of Equity Shares under Section 77A of the Companies Act, 1956, up to 10% of the paid-up equity share capital and free reserves of the Company aggregating up to Rs 800.06 crore, at a maximum price of Rs 1600 per share, the Company has bought back 951,500 equity shares up to March 31, 2008 through open market transactions for an aggregate amount of Rs 122.68 crore, by utilising the Securities Premium account and the General Reserve to the extent of Rs 121.73 crore and Rs 0.95 crore respectively.
-The Capital Redemption Reserve has been created out of General Reserve for Rs 0.95 crore being the nominal value of shares bought back in terms of Section 77A of the Companies Act, 1956.
+Pursuant to the approval of the Board of Directors of the Company, for buy-back of Equity Shares under Section 77A of the Companies Act, 1956 upto 10% of the paid-up Equity Share Capital and free reserves of the Company aggregating Rs.
+800 Crore, at a maximum price of Rs.
+1,600 per share, the Company has bought-back 951,500 equity shares upto March 31, 2008 through open market transactions for an aggregate amount of Rs.
+122.68 Crore, by utilising the Securities Premium account and the General Reserve to the extent of Rs.
+121.73 Crore and Rs.
+0.95 Crore respectively.
+The Capital Redemption Reserve has been created out of General Reserve for Rs.
+0.95 Crore being the nominal value of shares bought back in terms of Section 77A of the Companies Act, 1956.
 These shares have been extinguished subsequent to year end on April 1, 2008, April 4, 2008 and April 11, 2008.

-The shareholders of the Company have also approved the proposal to buy-back the equity shares of the Company for an enhanced amount not exceeding in the aggregate 25% of the paid-up equity share capital and free reserves of the Company aggregating Rs 2,000.14 crore at a maximum price of Rs 1,600 per share.
+The shareholders of the Company have also approved the proposal to buy-back the equity shares of the Company for an enhanced amount not exceeding in the aggregate 25% of the paid-up equity share capital and free reserves of the Company aggregating Rs.
+2,000.14 Crore at a maximum price of Rs.
+1,600 per share.

-The Company is in the process of amalgamating two wholly owned subsidiary companies, namely, Reliance Power Infrastructure Private Limited (Formerly known as Reliance Fund and Leasing Private Limited) and Reliance Projects Finance Private Limited, with the appointed day fixed as April 1, 2007 for which the required petition has been filed with the High Court of Judicature of Bombay, sanction to which is pending.

-18. Assets given on lease after April 1, 2001:
+- 22. The Company is in the process of amalgamating two wholly owned subsidiary companies, namely, Reliance Power Infrastructure Private Limited (Formerly known as Reliance Fund and Leasing Private Limited) and Reliance Projects Finance Private Limited, with the appointed day fixed as April 1, 2007 for which the required petition has been filed with the High Court of Judicature of Bombay, sanction to which is pending. - 23.
+Assets given on lease after April 1, 2001:

+(a)

-(a) Particulars Total Not later than one year Later than one year but not later than five years Rs Crore Later than five years Gross Investment 0.01 0.01 - - Less: Unrealised finance income a a - - Present value of minimum lease rentals 0.01 0.01 - -
+Particulars Total 31.03.2008 Not later than one year not later than five years Later than one year but Rs.
+Crore Later than five years Gross Investment 0.01 0.01 - - Less: Unrealised finance income a a - - Present value of minimum lease rentals 0.01 0.01 - -

-@ less than Rs 50,000

-- (b) General description of lease terms: - (i) Lease rentals are charged on the basis of agreed rate of interest. - (ii) Assets are given on lease for seven / ten years. - (iii) Miscellaneous Income includes income from leases of Rs 0.16 crore. - 19.
-(Note No. 24 of Schedule 16 of Financial Statements)

-(a) Interests in Joint Ventures (other than Joint Ventures which are subsidiaries)
+- @ less than Rs.
+50,000 - (b) General description of lease terms: - (i) Lease rentals are charged on the basis of agreed rate of interest. - (ii) Assets are given on lease for seven / ten years. - (iii) Miscellaneous Income includes income from leases of Rs.
+0.16 Crore. - 24. a) Interest in Joint Ventures (other than Joint Ventures which are subsidiaries)

-Name of Company Proportion of ownershi interest as on 31st Marc
+Company Proportion of ownership interestas on March 31,

 2008 2007

 Utility Powertech Limited 19.80 % 19.80 %

 BSES Rajdhani Power Limited 26.02 % 26.02 %

 BSES Yamuna Power Limited 26.09 % 26.09 %

 BSES Kerala Power Limited - 100.00 %

 Tamilnadu Industries Captive Power Company Limited 33.70 % 33.70 %

-The Company became a subsidiary of Reliance Energy Limited w.e.f.
-November 19, 2006
+\The Company became a subsidiary of Reliance Energy Limited w.e.f.
+November 19, 2006.

-(b) The above joint venture companies are incorporated in India.
-The Company's share of the assets and liabilities as on March 31, 2008 and income and expenses based on financial statements audited by other independent Chartered Accountants and income and expenses for the year ended on that date are given below:
+b) The above joint venture companies are incorporated in India.
+The Company's share of the assets and liabilities as on March 31, 2008 and income and expenses based on financial statements audited by other independent Chartered Accountants for the year ended on that date are given below: